Territorial Center of Recruitment and Social Support: History

-Russian invasion of 2022
+Russian invasion of Ukraine

 On August 17, 2023, President of Ukraine Volodomyr Zelenskyy approved the decision of the National Security and Defense Council of Ukraine to dismiss all heads of regional TCRs in the country in connection with corruption that had taken place numerous times before.

+On July 14, 2026, law No. 15225 was passed by the Ukrainian parliament which grants convicts serving in the Ukrainian Armed Forces the same rights as other Ukrainian servicemen.
+One of these rights is the ability to transfer to a position within the TCR if medically unfit.

 Criticism and controversy

 Territorial recruitment and social support centers have come under considerable criticism from the Ukrainian public and human rights activists for illegal detentions, corruption, and errors in documentation.

-Criticism came from the secretary of the Defense Committee of the Verkhovna Rada, Roman Kostenko, who noted multiple cases where defense enterprise employees and people with vision problems were forcefully mobilized.
+Criticism came from the secretary of the Defense Committee of the Verkhovna Rada, Roman Kostenko, who said there were multiple cases of defense enterprise employees and people with vision problems being forcefully mobilized.
 He emphasized that healthy and motivated people should be drafted into the army, and not those who managed to be "caught" by recruitment officers.

 Commissioner for Human Rights Dmytro Lubinets condemned the actions of TCR employees who detained citizens or demanded documents from them in the middle of the street.
 He emphasized that the employees of military commissions do not have the right to such actions against civilians.

-Criticism towards the TCR and its officers are also often related to cases of wrongdoing and errors in documentation.
-Lawyer Roman Kichka noted that for many years, the military commissariats had incorrectly drawn up documents and incorrectly referred to the requirements of the law, which led to illegal fines against citizens who had updated their data in the Reserve+ application and appeared at regional centers to clarify data.
+Lawyer Roman Kichka said in 2024 that for many years, the military commissariats had incorrectly drawn up documents and incorrectly referred to the requirements of the law, which led to illegal fines against citizens who had updated their data in the Reserve+ application and appeared at regional centers to clarify data.

+A Honda CR-V with a Balkenkreuz, belonging to the Ukrainian Air Assault Forces, parked near the Museum of Outstanding Figures of Ukrainian Culture, with the "not TCR" sign on the spare tire.

+Due to regular arson attacks on TCR and SS vehicles, Ukrainian Armed Forces personnel are marking their vehicles as not belonging to this structure.